Educator Resources for West Virginia Studies

 - Ready To Learn: West Virginia Public Broadcasting’s initiative to promote reading readiness and math skills.

-“This video from WV Public Broadcasting uses the news desk/reporter format to study the impact of WV statehood on individuals of the time.
-Explore the West Virginia Statehood movement through the eyes of individuals who lived during that time period with this video from WV Public Broadcasting.
+“This video from West Virginia Public Broadcasting uses the news desk/reporter format to study the impact of West Virginia statehood on individuals of the time.
+Explore the West Virginia Statehood movement through the eyes of individuals who lived during that time period with this video from West Virginia Public Broadcasting.
 Students will hear news reports from locations around the new state, see interviews with a soldier, people on the street, and learn more about the naming of the state and creation of the state seal and motto.”
+Support Materials For Teachers:

 Support Materials for Teachers Include: